RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 code and trying to find a suitable abbreviation, we should really first look up this dictionary to see, if there already is an abbreviation used for that somewhere else in the library.
 We should maintain a dictionary somewhere for this purpose.

+To resolve some ambiguities: Use Reso for Resonance and Res for Resolution.

 Acronyms: